 Elective Course 1A: CONJ 532 – Single Transduction from the Cell Membrane to the Nucleus

 Intracellular signaling pathways leading from cell membrane receptors to nucleus.
 Pathways activated by seven transmembrane receptors and G-proteins, insulin/PI3 kinase, nitric oxide and WNTs and mechanisms of signal termination.
 Cytokine/Jak/Stat signaling and role of subcellular localization in signal transduction.
-Offered jointly with PHCOL 502.

-Offered AUT, 2.0 credits, Weeks 6-10
+Offered AUT, 2.0 credits, Weeks 6-10.
+Course not currently being offered

 Elective Course 1B: CONJ 544 – Protein Structure, Modification and Regulation

 Overview of general principles of protein structure, including forces that contribute to folding and stabilization, followed by an extended coverage of the means by which protein structure and function are modified and regulated.
 Examples from recent developments in protein folding, processing, and allosteric regulation.
 Prerequisite: introductory biochemistry and cell biology.
+Note: Contact graduateeducation@fredhutch.org for add code.

-Offered WIN, 1.5 credits, Weeks 1-5, Offered odd-numbered years, Will be offered in WIN 2023
+Offered WIN, 1.5 credits, Weeks 1-5, Odd years.
+Will be offered in WIN 2025

 Rapid advances in human genetics have identified a host of new genes associated with rare human genetic disorders.
 In many cases, the functions of these genes have already been elucidated by developmental and cell biologists working in non-human model systems.
 This ten-week course will explore the intimate relationship between developmental biology and human disease, including both inherited genetic disorders and cancer.
 Each week we will choose a different human disorder whose underlying genetic cause has been discovered.
 We will then discuss how the causal gene or genetic pathway controls normal animal development.
 The second meeting of each week will be an opportunity for students to present papers from the literature to uncover specific mechanistic links between normal developmental gene functions and disease.

-Offered WIN, 3.0 credits, Weeks 1-10, Offered even-numbered years, Will be offered in WIN 2024
+Offered WIN, 3.0 credits, Weeks 1-10, even years.
+Will be offered in WIN 2026

 Subtrack 2 – Computational Biology Techniques